British Columbia Social Credit Party: Decline

 Social Credit went into the 1996 provincial election in an extremely precarious position.
 It had been unable to get its leader into the legislature at any point during the previous session.
 Even worse, Serwa had announced his retirement, leaving it without any incumbents for the first time since 1952.
 Gillanders took part in the leaders' debate, but pulled out of the campaign just before the vote and urged all non-socialist parties to present a united front against the BC NDP.
 The Social Credit Party was completely shut out of the legislature, garnering only 0.6 percent of the vote.
 At this point, the party was largely considered a dead force in BC politics, with most of its remaining members joining Reform or the Liberals.
 The collapse of the British Columbia Socreds within only one term of losing power was especially remarkable considering their Alberta counterparts managed to maintain at least a nominal presence in the legislature for a decade after their defeat in 1971.

 In 2001, at the behest of former leader Vander Zalm–now leader of Reform BC–the Social Credit Party merged with other minor provincial right-wing parties to form the Unity Party, but soon left due to dissatisfaction with the way the party was run.

 In the 2001 provincial election, what remained of the party ran only two candidates.
 Grant Mitton achieved a respectable showing in Peace River South, placing second with 1,726 votes (17.4%).
 The other candidate, party president Carrol Barbara Woolsey, in Vancouver-Hastings, placed 5th of 6 candidates with 222 votes (1.15% of the total).
 The party hadn't had a full-time leader since 2000; Mitton was the de facto leader during the campaign.
 Mitton left to become leader of the British Columbia Party, leaving Woolsey as de facto party leader.

 In the 2005 election, only two Socreds filed: Woolsey, who won 254 votes (1.28% of the total) in Vancouver-Hastings, and Anthony Yao, who won 225 votes (0.95% of the total) in Port Coquitlam-Burke Mountain.

 The party did not field any candidates in the 2009 general election.
 In the 2013 election, Woolsey was the only Socred candidate, again in Vancouver-Hastings, receiving 355 votes.
 Since British Columbia election law mandates de-registration of parties that run fewer than two candidates in two consecutive elections, the party was deregistered by Election BC on June 7, 2013.
 However, it had existed in name only since at least 2001.
 In addition to nominating few or no candidates at all in recent years, its Website had been updated only sporadically since 2005, and hadn't been updated at all since February 2012.
 Most of its constituency associations had been de-registered in 2008.

 The Social Credit Party nominated two candidates in the 2017 provincial election.
 Neither were elected, and they only tallied 896 votes between them.
-It did not field any candidates in the 2020 British Columbia general election.
+It did not field any candidates in the 2020 British Columbia general election and was deregistered in 2023.